kehhhh/erome-downloader/README.md

 7. View your download history by clicking "🕒 Download History".

 8. After the download completes, you can click "Open Download Directory" to view the downloaded files.

-For more detailed instructions and tips, please refer to our [Wiki](https://github.com/kehhhh/erome-downloader/wiki).

-## Troubleshooting

-If you encounter any issues while using Erome Downloader, please check our [Troubleshooting Guide](https://github.com/kehhhh/erome-downloader/wiki/Troubleshooting) in the Wiki.

-Please ensure your code adheres to the project's coding standards and include appropriate tests if applicable.

 ## License